Bulbs of

 on tall 3ft stems.
 Can bloom almost all summer.
 Brazil/Uruguay/Argentina

-5115 Cypella herbertii (Late shipment) ---- Each: $ 6.00 Not available
+5115 Cypella herbertii (Late shipment) ---- Not available this year

 Many flowers from mid-summer on that are an unusual buff